 Clearly, we are all born with certain inborn musical abilities.
 Like so many potentials in the child, however, natural music aptitude cannot flourish without a sufficiently rich environment.
 Music, like language, is a complex, learned skill that requires support.
 It takes time to develop basic music competence and create the mental structure for understanding and categorizing music.
 It’s important for children to be exposed to a wide range of song styles, tonalities, and meters throughout early childhood, and to have many opportunities to experiment and actively play with music.

 “Early experiences in Music Together help create the child’s mental structures for understanding music,” says Music Together Director of Research Lili Levinowitz, Ph.D.
-“Before the child develops the ability to sing in tune and move with accurate rhythm, it’s difficult for him to store music memories adequately.
-Once he achieves this basic music competence, however, it’s as if he’s constructed a musical chest of drawers.
-Now the structure is complete, and he can store whole songs and chants for later retrieval.”
+“Before the child develops the ability to sing in tune and move with accurate rhythm, it’s difficult for them to store music memories adequately.
+Once they achieve this basic music competence, however, it’s as if they’ve constructed a musical chest of drawers.
+Now the structure is complete, and they can store whole songs and chants for later retrieval.”

 A family participating in all nine Music Together song collections will develop a repertoire of over two hundred songs.
-A young child with that kind of musical breadth is likely to develop strong audiation skills, and his “musical chest of drawers” will start to fill with music he can mentally reference, compare, and categorize as his music intelligence deepens.
+A young child with that kind of musical breadth is likely to develop strong audiation skills, and their “musical chest of drawers” will start to fill with music they can mentally reference, compare, and categorize as their music intelligence deepens.

-A child who has just begun to sing in tune and move with accurate rhythm needs ongoing active music experiences to maintain and enhance his ability.
+A child who has just begun to sing in tune and move with accurate rhythm needs ongoing active music experiences to maintain and enhance their ability.
 It’s no coincidence that too many people can only sing along with recordings; they’ve never been given much support for independent singing.
-We’d find it funny if an adult who’d taken tennis lessons for two years announced she was going to keep up her game just by watching the US Open; how can we expect a child to maintain newfound musical skills simply by listening to her favorite songs?
+We’d find it funny if an adult who’d taken tennis lessons for two years announced they were going to keep up their game just by watching the US Open; how can we expect a child to maintain newfound musical skills simply by listening to their favorite songs?